rya-sge/access-denied/_posts/2024-01-31-arbitrum-introduction.md

 - Like Arbitrum One, Arbitrum Nova uses Arbitrum's Nitro technology stack
 - They key difference between Rollup and AnyTrust is that the AnyTrust protocol introduces an additional trust assumption in the form of a data availability committee (DAC).
 - This committee (detailed below) is responsible for expediting the process of storing, batching, and posting L2 transaction data to Ethereum's L1.
 - This lets you use Arbitrum in scenarios that demand performance and affordability, while Arbitrum One is optimal for scenarios that demand Ethereum's pure trustlessness.
-Arbitrum Nova is designed for applications that require a higher transaction throughput and don’t require the full decentralization that rollups provide.equire the full decentralization that rollups provide.
+Arbitrum Nova is designed for applications that require a higher transaction throughput and don’t require the full decentralization that rollups provide.

 Reference: [docs.arbitrum.io/for-devs/concepts/public-chains](https://docs.arbitrum.io/for-devs/concepts/public-chains)

 ### Arbitrum Orbit

-Arbitrum allows the creation of blockchains / dapp on top of Arbitrum one or Nova.
+Arbitrum Orbit allows the creation of blockchains / dapp on top of Arbitrum one or Nova.
 With it, you can create your own self-managed Arbitrum Rollup and AnyTrust chains.

 Its main advantages are: